phetsims/geometric-optics/doc/model.md

 The position of the optic is fixed at (0,0).

-The magnitude of the focal length of the lens is given by `f = R/(2(1-n)))` where `n` is the index of refraction, and `R` is the radius of curvature of the lens.
+For the lens, magnitude of the focal length is given by `f = R/(2(1-n)))` where `n` is the index of refraction, and `R` is the radius of curvature of the lens.

-In the case of a mirror, the magnitude of the focal length is determined in the paraxial approximation, i.e. given by `f = R/2`.
+For the mirror, magnitude of the focal length is determined in the paraxial approximation, given by `f = R/2`.

 As for the sign, the focal length `f` is positive for converging optical elements (convex lenses and concave mirrors)